garden-io/garden/docs/reference/commands.md

 **Lists the deploy actions defined in your project.**

-Lists all or specified deploy actions.
+Lists all or specified deploy action(s).
 Use with --output=json and jq to extract specific fields.

 Examples:

-  garden get deploys                      # list all deploys in the project garden get deploys --include-state      # list all deploys actions in the project including action state in output garden get deploys --detail             # list all deploys in project with detailed info garden get deploys A B --sort type      # list only deploys A and B sorted by type
+  garden get deploys                      # list all deploy actions in the project garden get deploys --include-state      # list all deploy actions in the project including action state in output garden get deploys --detail             # list all deploy actions in project with detailed info garden get deploys A B --sort type      # list only deploy actions A and B sorted by type

 #### Usage